-(v) Testing income and film making and photo taking income
+(iv) Testing income and film making and photo taking income on products

-Testing income and film making and photo taking income is recognised when the agreed services have been provided.
+Testing income and film making and photo taking income on products are recognised when the agreed services have been provided.

-(vi) Inducement fees
+(v) Inducement fees and material charges

-Inducement fees are recognised when the right to receive payment is established.
+Inducement fees and material charges are recognised when the right to receive payment is established.